Our network of highly trained and skilled providers is unique in the United States.

-Medical Art Prosthetics, LLC began as a modest sole proprietorship introducing a new way to provide facial and body prosthetics in the United States.
-Beginning in 1985 the practice which became Medical Art Prosthetics proved to the established American medical and dental community that a new higher standard of accurate and life like prosthetics results could be provided from the hands of clinically-trained medical artists focusing their skills in their own lone-standing private facilities.
+Beginning in 1985 the practice which became Medical Art Prosthetics proved to the established American medical and dental community that a new higher standard of accurate and life like prosthetics results could be delivered from the hands of clinically-trained medical artists in dedicated lone-standing private facilities.

 Today the Medical Art Prosthetics team boasts a nationally prominent network dedicated to ear prosthetics, nasal prosthetics, eye prosthetics, hand prosthetics and finger prosthetics also toe prosthetics and foot prosthetics.
 Our life like prosthetics restore anatomy with beauty and life-like realism.
 Our prosthetic work is unprecedented in establishing a high reputation entirely on the merits of facial prosthetics and hand prosthetic outcomes that attract patients from throughout the world.